cupy/cupy/docs/source/cupy-reference/kernel.rst

 Reduction kernels
 -----------------

-Reduction kernels can be defined by the :class:`~cupy.reduction.ReductionKernel` class.
+Reduction kernels can be defined by the :class:`~cupy.ReductionKernel` class.
 We can use it by defining four parts of the kernel code:

 1. Identity value: This value is used for the initial value of reduction.